-Algae blooms, bacterial infections, powerhead-induced sandstorms, pump-induced micro-bubbles, or even a mass coral spawning event are some of the most common culprits of turning aquarium water cloudy.
-Microbubbles and green or milky water will indicate the kind of problem that is occurring.
+Algae blooms, bacterial infections, powerhead-induced sandstorms, pump-induced micro-bubbles, or even a mass coral spawning event are the most common culprits of cloudy aquarium water.
+Microbubbles and green or milky water will indicate whether the problem is mechanical or chemical.

 Many of the causes of a cloudy aquarium are pretty easy to diagnose so lets go and see what caused your heart to skip a beat!